Q.1. In which of the following techniques, the embryos are transferred to assist those females who cannot conceive?

-A hysterectomy is a surgery in which woman’s uterus is removed.
-It is adopted for the treatment of uterine fibroids and cancer of uterine zone.
+Solution: A hysterectomy is a surgery in which a woman’s uterus is removed.
+It is adopted for the treatment of uterine fibroids and cancer of the uterine zone.

-(a) Implantation of embryo at site other than uterus.
+(a) Implantation of the embryo at a site other than the uterus.

-(b) Implantation of defective embryo in the uterus
+(b) Implantation of the defective embryo in the uterus

 (c) Pregnancies terminated due to hormonal imbalance.

-In ectopic pregnancies, the implantation of embryo does not occur in uterus but at other site.
+Solution: In ectopic pregnancies, the implantation of the embryo does not occur in the uterus but at another site.